 - The signature of the person issuing the subpoena.
 If you are not represented by an attorney, this would mean the clerk or the judge’s signature.

-In addition, the subpoena can have a place where the person who serves the subpoena can make a written statement with details to show there was proper service of the subpoena.
+The subpoena can also have a section where the person who serves the subpoena can make a written statement with details to show there was proper service of the subpoena.
 Like the witness signature, this information is not required, though it is best practice to include it.

 How does the subpoena get to the third party?